StarGate01/demoapplet/README.md

 The applet generates and stores an AES128 key, and is then able to encrypt and decrypt a fixed sized buffer of supplied data using that key.

+The included VSCode configuration provides all the tasks you need.

 ## Compilation

 This applet used `ant-javacard`, another choice could have been e.g. `maven`.